-To reach Tanaris, travel to either Dalaran then take the portal to Caverns of Time.
+To reach Tanaris, take the portal to Caverns of Time.
 When exiting the cavern, Southbreak Shore is directly east on the opposite side of the mountain.
 Gadgetzan is north, and Bootlegger Outpost, the nearest flight point, is southwest.

 To reach Sandsorrow Watch and Zul’Farrak from the Caverns of Time, travel northwest across the zone.
 It has no nearby flight point.

-All players should take a portal to either Dalaran, then the portal to Caverns of Time, then a flight from Bootlegger Outpost to Marshal’s Stand or Mossy Pile.
+All players should take the portal to Caverns of Time, then a flight from Bootlegger Outpost to Marshal’s Stand or Mossy Pile.

-Players who are already in or near Sholazar Basin and have learned Flight Master's License can simply use the Waygate.
+Players who are already in or near Sholazar Basin and have learned [Spell #90267] can simply use the Waygate.

 It is safe for all players to take flights to Everlook.
 However, Horde players should give the city entrance a wide berth when passing by it to do cloth turn-ins.